resilient-tech/india-compliance-docs/pages/blog/posts/gst-accounting-after-gstr3b.md

 ## Government Ledgers — and Why You Should Mirror Them

-The GST portal maintains two ledgers for every GSTIN, visible under Services → Ledger:
+The GST portal maintains ledgers for every GSTIN, visible under Services → Ledger (or summary on the dashboard):

 **Electronic Credit Ledger** — your pool of claimed input tax credit with the government.
 You use this to pay off liability.